Brett Kissela

 Brett Mancos Kissela is an American vascular neurologist.
 He is the Senior Associate Dean of Clinical Research, Chief of Research Services for UC Health, and the Albert Barnes Voorheis Endowed Chair and Professor.

 Early life and education

-Kissela was born in Fond du Lac, Wisconsin, USA to parents Elise and Gregory.
+Kissela was born in Fond du Lac, Wisconsin, United States, to parents Elise and Gregory.
 Growing up in Wisconsin, Kissela attended St. Mary's Springs Academy where he competed on their tennis team.
 After graduating from St. Mary's in 1987, Kissela enrolled at Marquette University for his undergraduate degree.
 Upon graduating from Marquette in 1991, Kissela was inducted into Alpha Sigma Nu for his high academic performance.
 Following Marquette, Kissela received his medical degree from Washington University School of Medicine in 1995.
 Upon earning his medical degree, Kissela completed an internship at the Medical College of Wisconsin, a neurology residency at the University of Michigan (UMich), and a fellowship at the University of Cincinnati (UC) in cerebrovascular disease.